 As a home services company, you have almost certainly faced challenges due to the COVID-19 pandemic.
 At PaySimple, we’re dedicated to helping businesses navigate these challenges.
 In an earlier post, we discussed adaptive measures you can take as a home services company.
 Now, we’re looking to the future.
-Here’s how to help your home services business recover after this unprecedented health crisis.
+Here’s how to help your home services business recover during this ongoing health crisis.

 1. Review Our SBA CARES Act Guide For Help Now

-As you begin planning your recovery strategy, it’s important to figure out what help is available to you.
-To make that easier, we’ve published a comprehensive SBA CARES Act Guide for small businesses.
+As you begin planning your strategy, it’s important to figure out what help is available.
+To make it easier, we’ve published a comprehensive SBA CARES Act Guide for small businesses.
 This guide breaks down resources available in the CARES Act and how it could help your home services company weather the storm.

 These resources include: